Planning for a Day of Moravian Service

 Planning anything during this pandemic is a challenging thing to do, so keeping things simple might be the best approach.
 We would encourage you to consider having individuals or family units do things at home or in the community that would help others.
 These might include:

-• Have children draw pictures and write letters to local seniors in nursing homes who don’t have family to visit them.
+• Have children draw pictures and write letters to local seniors in nursing homes who don’t have a family to visit them.

 • Shop or do errands for folks who do not have easy access to transportation.